 FAMU Law Review’s success depends upon the expertise and hard work of legal scholars.
 We sincerely hope that you will consider FAMU Law Review for your current and future submissions, and we thank you for your interest in our organization.

 E-mail is our preferred form of communication.
-To contact by phone, please call our Business office at (407) 254 3298.
+To contact by phone, please call our office at (407) 254 3298.